giuliaago/insilicoFramework/README.md

 3. Run the script <code>./obitools</code> to activate the OBITools
 4. And finally once you have finish, type <code>exit</code> to disactivate the OBITools

-To download and install ExTaxsI, please visit ExTaxsI GitHub page https://github.com/qLSLab/ExTaxsI and follow the instructions.

 ## Download sequences with Entrez tools

 Download the locus sequences for the taxa of interest from GenBank using the command <code>esearch -db nucleotide -query "txid29178[ORGN] AND GENE " | efetch -format gb > file.gb</code>.